skovranek/buftermio/README.md

 - Left/right arrows to move the cursor left/right.
 Buftermio will insert characters instead of overwriting them.
 - Return to enter input.
 - Tab will output four spaces.
 I found the tab functionality was inconsistent in the CLI, so I simplified it.
-- _Note: Keys with escape sequences may not work.
+- Ctrl+A will move the cursor to the start of the line.
+- Ctrl+E will move the cursor to the end of the line.
+- [!WARNING] Pressing keys or key combinations that produce keycode sequences, such as <Alt+A>, may not work as expected.
+This is a known issue and may cause errors because buftermio is not a keylogger counting keystrokes.
+It is only counting the character bytes from Stdin.
 A-Z, 0-9, and most keys will behave normally.
-But, if on the off chance there is unpredicted effects when you use certain keys, you now know why.
-I'll gladly modify this if it becomes a problem for anyone._
+But, if on the off chance there are unpredicted effects when you use certain keys, you now know why.
+I'll gladly add checks for certain sequences for anyone that requires it._
 ## Dependencies
 Buftermio uses a subrepository from the Go Project called [execabs](https://pkg.go.dev/golang.org/x/sys/execabs) instead of the standard library's "os/exec" package because of a [path-security issue](https://go.dev/blog/path-security) with "os/exec".
 No other dependencies are included.
 ## Testing